 An outpatient treatment service is a non-residential treatment service totaling less than 12 hours of counseling per patient per week, which provides a variety of evaluation, diagnostic, crisis and treatment services relating to substance abuse to ameliorate negative symptoms and restore effective functioning.
 Services include individual counseling and intervention and may include group therapy and referral to non-substance abuse services that may occur over an extended period.

-Up to two years with an annual fee.
+Up to 2 years with an annual fee.

 Renewal information is sent by the Division of Quality Assurance at least 60 days prior to expiration.
 These materials are to be returned within 30 days of expiration.
 If you require duplicate information, contact the Division of Quality Assurance, Behavioral Health Certification Section at the number or email above.